bugwang/cohttp/README.md

 # cohttp
-The goal is to hunt and kill the microservices of Go.
+The goal is to hunt and kill the microservices of go.

 idea：
 http server api ，http client api: